A number of different tests may be used to look for cancer in different parts of the body.

 A local anaesthetic is given before the fluid is drained.
 A small needle is then inserted between the ribs into the space around the lungs.
 Fluid is drained and sent for examination by a pathologist.

-A bone biopsy is not a common test for secondary breast cancer.
+A bone biopsy is not a common test for metastatic breast cancer.
 It may be done to check whether one abnormal area found on a bone scan is due to cancer.

 A local anaesthetic is given before the biopsy to reduce the pain.
 A needle is then inserted into the bone and a sample of bone is removed for examination by a pathologist.
 The biopsy can be uncomfortable and the area may be sore for a few days afterwards.